PhenoBench -- A Large Dataset and Benchmarks for Semantic Image Interpretation in the Agricultural Domain: Introduction

-Our provided data shows distinct challenges in terms of plant variation and overlap between different plant and leaf instances that are \change{distinct} in the agricultural domain.
+Our provided data shows distinct challenges in terms of plant variation and overlap between different plant and leaf instances that are distinct in the agricultural domain.
 Such challenges are seldomly addressed by general segmentation approaches prevalent in man-made environments, as shown by our experimental results, where we challenged several state-of-the-art approaches but also provide results for more domain-specific approaches for the agricultural domain.

-In summary, our main contributions are: \begin{itemize} \itemsep-0.2em \item We present a large dataset for plant segmentation providing \change{accurate} instance annotations at the level of plants and leaves. \item We provide a set of benchmark tasks on a hidden test set for evaluating semantic, instance, and panoptic segmentation, and detection approaches targeted at plants\change{, which enables reproducible and unbiased evaluation.} \item We provide baseline results for general and domain-specific models for semantic, instance, detection, and panoptic segmentation. \end{itemize}
+In summary, our main contributions are: \begin{itemize} \item We present a large dataset for plant segmentation providing accurate instance annotations at the level of plants and leaves. \item We provide benchmark tasks on a hidden test set for evaluating semantic, instance, and panoptic segmentation, and detection approaches targeted at \change{plants enabling} reproducible and unbiased evaluation \change{of novel plant perception approaches}. \item We provide baseline results for general and domain-specific models for plant and leaf detection, but also semantic, instance, and panoptic segmentation. \end{itemize}

+We believe that the effort in generating high-quality annotations and establishing reliable benchmarks for multiple tasks \change{with} a hidden test set will accelerate progress in semantic perception of agricultural fields and potentially lead to novel avenues of research in this important domain.
+We make our dataset and benchmarks\footnote{\url{https://www.phenobench.org}}, code for visualizing predictions and computing metrics\footnote{\url{https://github.com/PRBonn/phenobench}}, and baselines\footnote{\url{https://github.com/PRBonn/phenobench-baselines}} with code, \change{checkpoints}, and predictions publicly available.